Joshua to fight Molina in second defense of IBF belt

-LONDON Anthony Joshua will put his IBF world heavyweight title on the line against American Eric Molina in Manchester on Dec.
+LONDON (Reuters) - Anthony Joshua will put his IBF world heavyweight title on the line against American Eric Molina in Manchester on Dec.
 10, the British fighter's camp said on Tuesday.

 "I'm expecting this to be the toughest fight of my career so far and I will be ready for an all-out war," Joshua, who will be making his second defense of the belt, said in a statement.